 “Hey!
 I’ve been dieting for this dance.
 I’ve lost three pounds.”

 “Don’t worry, Dear – you’ll find them.”

 Ivy ignored the insult and asked for a favor instead.
-“This is going to be a lovely dance with sophisticated people.
+“This is going to be a lovely evening with sophisticated people.
 Could you please, just this once, refrain from telling your tasteless jokes?”

 “You always laugh the loudest at my jokes!
 The last time we went out and I told the one about the man who lost nine fingers in the wood chipper but was happy because he could still point – you laughed so hard that snot came out of your nose……Which, by the way, is not a good look for you.”

 “At least I feel guilty for laughing.
 You have no conscience at all.”